Pentheus: Mythological biography

 Before or possibly after Pentheus was killed, his wife gave birth to a son named Menoeceus, who became the father of Creon and Jocasta.
 He became the grandfather of Oedipus.

-The story of Pentheus is also discussed by Ovid in his Metamorphoses (3.
-511–733).
+The story of Pentheus is also discussed by Ovid in Book III of his Metamorphoses.
 Ovid's version diverges from Euripides' work in several areas.
 In Ovid's Metamorphoses, King Pentheus is warned by the blind seer Tiresias to welcome Bacchus or else "Your blood [shall be] poured out and defile the woods and your mother and her sisters..."
 Pentheus dismisses Tiresias and ignores his warnings.
 As Thebes succumbs to the "dementia and the delirium of the new god", Pentheus laments the fall of his kingdom and demands the arrest of Bacchus.
 His guards instead arrest Acoetes of Maeonia, a sailor who confirms the divinity of Bacchus and tells how the crew of his ship ended up being turned into dolphins after trying to kidnap the young god.

 Pentheus, convinced that Acoetes is lying, tries to throw him in jail, but when the guards try to shackle Acoetes, the chains fall off.
 In a rage, Pentheus ran to deal with Bacchus himself.
 He charged through the woods straight into a Bacchanalia.
 Driven to a frenzy the participants thought Pentheus was a boar and attacked him.
 His mother was the first one to spear him and then the group tore his flesh apart with their bare hands.

+In Oppian's version, Dionysus's female followers ask the god to transform them into leopards, and he grants their request, while simultaneously changing Pentheus into a bull.
+The leopards then attack and tear apart the bull, killing Pentheus, as Oppian presents the metaphors and illusions from The Bacchae as literal.

+In classical history

+According to a biography written by the ancient historian Plutarch, after his defeat and death at the Battle of Carrhae in 53 BC, the head of Roman general and statesman Marcus Licinius Crassus was sent to the Parthian emperor Orodes II and used "as a prop, standing in for the head of" Pentheus in a production of Euripides' The Bacchae.

+In modern popular culture

+King Pentheus appears in Bacchae, a classical Meitei language play based on the ancient Greek tragedy of the same title.
+In the play, as distinct from the original tragedy, King Pentheus is portrayed as a small community, whose chances of survival are highly unpredictable and doubtful, affected by the massive globalization results of the developed countries (depicted by the god Dionysus).